adam-roth/pound-largebuffer/README.md

 This project configures and builds the same as pound.
 Thus a good resource to consult is the [official reference documentation](http://www.apsis.ch/pound/).

-In addition to the standard options when configuring your build, this project adds an additional `--with-maxrequest=nnn` configuration option that can be used to specifiy the maximum allowed request/URI size.
+In addition to the standard options when configuring your build, this project adds an optional `--with-maxrequest=nnn` configuration option that can be used to specifiy the maximum allowed request/URI size.
 For example, to allow URI's of up to 12MiB in length, do:

 `./configure --with-maxrequest=12582912`